General Terms & Conditions

 1. General – Scope of Application

 1.1.
-Unless otherwise agreed upon, the following terms and conditions shall apply to all present and future sales contracts between the Dr. Paul Lohmann GmbH KG and her Buyers.
+Unless otherwise agreed upon, the following terms and conditions shall apply to all present and future sales contracts between the Dr. Paul Lohmann GmbH & Co.
+KGaA and her Buyers.

 1.2.
-Even if the Dr. Paul Lohmann GmbH KG has knowledge of differing, contrary, or supplementary general terms and conditions of the Buyer, these shall not receive contractual validity, unless the validity is expressly consented upon.
+Even if the Dr. Paul Lohmann GmbH & Co.
+KGaA has knowledge of differing, contrary, or supplementary general terms and conditions of the Buyer, these shall not receive contractual validity, unless the validity is expressly consented upon.

 1.3.
 These terms and conditions shall only apply to natural persons or legal entities or incorporated private companies, which are acting in execution of commercial or independent business activity (merchants), as well as legal entities under public law and special assets of public law.